wesvetter/wesvetter.github.io/portfolio.md

 ## Phantom - macOS Ultrasound App

-The Phantom macOS app, which I did the design & branding for.
+The Phantom macOS app, for which I created the design & branding.
 The first image is [Morrison's Pouch][morisons-pouch-wiki], the second is [crown-rump length][crown-rump-wiki].

 ![Phantom - Morrison's Pouch](https://wesvetter-www.s3-us-west-1.amazonaws.com/phantom-morrisons-pouch.png)